 The first step to discovering potential application security vulnerabilities is to conduct static code reviews.
 However, once deployed, the application is exposed to new threats such as cross-site scripting (XSS), SQL injection, weak authentication, and more.
 Dynamic Application Security Testing (DAST) tools enable you to spot these risks.

-Read more: Best Server Security Tools for 2021
+Read more: Best Server Security Tools

 Top DAST Tools